-This Rule has been amended to reflect the prevailing practice of attorneys requesting that a calendar be marked "order to be submitted" and to clarify the procedure for seeking immediate entry of a proposed order.
-Local Form Certification Concerning Order to be Submitted is new and is intended to document the parties' consent to entry of the proposed order.
+This Rule has been amended to reflect the prevailing practice of attorneys asking that the calendar be marked "order to be submitted."
+Local Form Certification Concerning Order to be Submitted is new and is intended to provide a better record of the consent of parties to the form of the order.

-Consent orders resolving adversary proceedings and those filed in lieu of a motion are governed by Local Bankruptcy Rule 9021-1.
+Consent orders resolving adversary proceedings and those filed in lieu of a motion are still governed by Local Bankruptcy Rule 9021-1.